Skip to content

 Sharing an Image

-When you upload an image to Openstack, you set the visibility of your image.
-Our documentation for uploading an image from the CLI sets visibility to community.
-However, if you’ve set it to shared or private, you will need to change that if you want to share it.
+When you upload an image to Openstack, you can set the visibility of your image.
+Our documentation for uploading an image from the CLI sets visibility to private, which makes the image accessible only to users in the same project.

 openstack image set --shared <UUID or NAME>